-Write a short little piece besides each of the tools you’re adding to your page.
+Write a short descriptions besides each of the tools you’re adding to your page.

-Let your readers know how long you’ve been using the tool for, why you’re using it and why you’re recommending it.
+Let your readers know how long you’ve been using a tool or service for, why you’re using it and why you’re recommending it.

-If you have any relevant case study articles related to a tool or app you’re recommending, make sure you link to it.
+If you have any relevant case study articles related to a tool you’re recommending, make sure you link to it.

 This will help boost your page authority as well as reinforce trust with your site visitors.

-One of my favourite tools for WordPress is the Thrive Visual Editor tool, as you may know.
+One of my favourite tools for WordPress is the Thrive Themes Membership, as you may know.

 #5.
 Don’t make all of your links affiliate links

-I know that one of the aims of creating a recommended tools page is to help you improve your blog’s income conversion rate, however, not all your links need to be affiliate links.
+I know that one of the aims of creating a recommended tools page is to help you improve your blog’s revenue conversion rate, however, not all your links need to be affiliate links.

-Some links can point to useful books or articles on the web you may have read.
+Some links can point to useful books or guides and articles on the web you may have read.

 If you are linking to any affiliate products, apps or services, I recommend using a plugin like Better Links Pro.